ZigaoWang/one-fact-app/backend/README.md

 # One Fact Backend

-A modern, scalable backend for the One Fact app using Go, MongoDB, and Redis.
+A modern, automated fact collection and distribution API built with Go, MongoDB, and Redis.

 ## Features

-- Clean, modular architecture
+- Automated fact collection from multiple sources
+- Intelligent fact processing and validation
+- Content scheduling and rotation
+- RESTful API endpoints
 - MongoDB for persistent storage
 - Redis for caching and performance
-- RESTful API endpoints
 - Full-text search support
 - Fact categorization and tagging
-- Automatic daily fact rotation
-- Performance metrics and tracking

 ## Prerequisites